 Royal British Legion

 The Royal British Legion helps members of the Royal Navy, British Army, Royal Air Force, and veterans and their families.
-Support starts after seven days of service and continues through life.
+Support starts after 7 days of service and continues through life.

-To find your local branch, visit the Royal British Legion or call 0808 802 8080.
+To find your local branch, visit Royal British Legion - search for your closest branch or call 0808 802 8080.
 Phone lines are open from 8am to 8pm, Monday to Sunday.

 Royal Air Forces Association